nikitcha/ceebios-pdfdoi/README.md

 - Convert PDF to JSON using AXA/Parsr API (https://github.com/axa-group/Parsr)
 - Convert JSON to tokenized text using Spacy Tokenizer
 - Annotated the text manually using the front end
-- Extract DOI data using the Crossref and Unpaywall apis given the annotated reference titles
+- Extract DOI data using the Crossref and Unpaywall APIs given the annotated reference titles

 ## Dependencies